mortang2410/dotfiles/README.md

 delete everything from the cursor to the end of the current line?"
 `D`.

-- "How to delete the whole current line?" `dd`.
+- "How to delete 5 lines starting from the current one?" `5dd`.

 - "I undoed a change, and tried to redo, but accidentally inserted some text.
 Is my redo lost forever?"
 Nothing is ever lost in